redaelli/imago-forensics/README.md

 ```console
 $ pip install .
 ```
-3. Try if everything is working:
+3. Once installed, one new binary should be available: :

 ```console
 $ imago
 ```
-And then it should output the imago's banner:
+And then it should output the imago's banner

 ## Requirements: